piesocket/swift-websocket-client/README.md

-# Swift WebSockets Client For Apple
+# Swift WebSockets Client

 PieSocket Channels SDK for WebSockets written in Swift.

+Supports cross-platform Xcode projects for:  iOS, iPad, Mac, etc.

 This SDK can be used to communicate with any third-party WebSocket server, and implements auto-reconnection among other best WebSocket practices.